-CMN Resolution N. 4,373/14, which took effect on March 30, 2014, establishes rules for foreign investments in Brazilian equities.
+CMN Resolution N. 4,373/14 establishes rules for foreign investments in Brazilian equities.
 Such rules allow foreign investors to invest in almost all types of financial assets and to engage in almost all transactions available in the Brazilian financial and capital markets, provided that certain requirements are fulfilled.